 This setpoint does not change after it is set.
 Any major change to your cut height should be made only with gauge wheel adjustments.

-Minor changes to your cut height can be made using the header tilt cylinder.
-Running the header in the middle of the tilt range will allow cutting height adjustment in both directions: higher and lower.
+Minor changes to your cut height can be made using the header tilt cylinder or the combine feederhouse fore/aft tilt